 Required courses: Accelerated students must complete the capstone course GSM 6123 Strategic Management and all required first and second-year Willamette MBA courses that were not waived based on their previous course work and academic performance.

-Required Experiential Elective: A minimum of three (3) credits from Willamette MBA Experiential Elective course work is required for graduation.
-Experiential Elective courses are special elective courses that include a project with a form of external evaluation.
+Required Experiential Elective: A minimum of three (3) credits from Experiential Elective courses is required for graduation.
+Experiential Elective courses are special elective courses that include a meaningful interaction with organizations or environments, input from the organizations or environments that affects the completion of a deliverable for the class, and an opportunity for students to formally reflect on the factors which led to the success or failure of the experiential activity.
 Experiential Elective courses are designated by the faculty and are identified on the schedule of classes.
 Students can take more than one Experiential Elective if they choose.

 Elective Courses: A minimum of twenty-four (24) credits of Willamette MBA graded elective course work (in addition to the three credits of Experiential Elective coursework) are required for graduation.

 IKEWs: MBA students must satisfactorily complete the IKEW requirement of the MBA program.

 Willamette MBA Management Writing Program: MBA students must satisfactorily complete the IKEW requirement of the MBA program.

 Good Standing: MBA candidates for graduation must have a cumulative Atkinson School grade point average of 3.00 (B) or higher, comply with requirements determined by the School's faculty, and be in Good Standing within all policies of the Atkinson School and Willamette University.

 GSM 6000-6099 credit limit: A maximum of six (6) credits of elective courses numbered GSM 6000-6099 may be applied toward the 60 credit MBA graduation requirement.